Skip to content

 Number of rejected steps in adaptive RK integrator

-Satellite properties relevant for drag and radiation pressure
+Satellite properties relevant for drag, radiation pressure, and thrust

-This class lets the satellite radiation pressure and drag parameters be set to static values for duration of propagation
+This class lets the satellite radiation pressure, drag, and thrust parameters be set for duration of propagation.

 Attributes: